jkc/node-onesky/README.md

       console.log('Woo, translations!');
       console.log(translations);
     });

+For additional available methods, see [Onesky's documentation](http://developer.oneskyapp.com/api).

 Documentation
 ----------

-Full documentation coming soon.
-Until then, reference [Onesky's docs](http://developer.oneskyapp.com/api) and the module's source.
-It should be fairly self-explanatory.
+Coming soon.
+Until then, skim through the source and reference Onesky's [API docs](http://developer.oneskyapp.com/api).
+All endpoints and options listed in the official API docs are available in this module, except string/upload and string/download which will be added soon.

 Contribute
 ----------